 Looking for a local Marietta dentist?
 We welcome new patients!

 There is nothing more rewarding to us than being referred to others by our existing patients.
 Your first dental visit with us in our Marietta office may be a little different than subsequent ones.
 We will complete a thorough examination of your teeth and gums and take any necessary images of your teeth.
 “To see is to know; not to see is to guess.”
 We cannot see beneath your gums to your roots, so we need to take images of what lies beneath.
 If you like what you see at our office, please refer us to your friends and family.
-We offer a $25 credit to your account for your confidence.

 What to Expect at Your Examination Appointment